mfkiwl/SkeletonOS/README.md

 Your system is ready to brew.
 ```

-Now, we install a usefull tool for brew:
+6. Now, we install a usefull tool for brew:
 ```
 $ brew install tree
 ```
-Take care, brew tree is not a tree tools on yours OS, they are two different tool!
+Take care, brew tree is not a tree line command tools on yours OS, they are two different tool!
 Occasionally, you’ll want to upgrade an existing package.
 Use the brew upgrade command, followed by the package name:
 ```
 $ brew upgrade tree